Why is accessibility important?

 Helpful tools & resources

 Below are some helpful tools and resources to help you learn more about accessibility and test your websites to make sure they are as accessible as possible.
-See our Section 508 checklist and example code for help making your site more accessible.
+See our example code for help making your site more accessible.

 - Virginia's Web Accessibility Template Guide covers the web accessibility requirements and suggestions for the state of Virginia.